 The title GOD is the English translation of the Hebrew term EeLoHiM (written in short as ELKM, without the vowels and changing H to K, to avoid mentioning His Name in vain.)

-Ee-Lo-KiM refers in Hebrew to a “Powerful JUDGE,” even a human judge.
-For instance, Moses in Deuteronomy says “ee-lo-him among you do not curse, nor should you curse a prince among your people”.
-Here “ee-lohim” and ‘prince’ are clearly a human judge and a prince.There are many such examples in the Bible.
+Ee-Lo-KiM refers in Hebrew to a “Powerful JUDGE,” even to a human judge.
+For instance, Moses says “ee-lo-him among you do not curse, nor should you curse a prince among your people” (Exodus 22: 27).
+Here “ee-lohim” and ‘prince’ are clearly referring to a human judge and a prince.There are many such examples in the Bible.

 Hence the title ELKM is a descriptive Attribute.
 When the Infinite CREATOR ascends on the Throne of Judgment He is called ELKM the JUDGE, translated as GOD.
 Moses message is, therefore, that “In the Beginning, the CREATOR created the Heavens and the Earth while sitting on the Throne of Judgment.
 In other words, He created the World to withstand a Trial.

-The statement In the Beginning,” implies that later in the story of Genesis the Infinite CREATOR ascended on another and higher Throne- the Throne of Mercy, Compassion and Forgiveness.
-At that point He is referred to as The LORD.
+In fact, the very statement “In the Beginning” implies that later in the story of Genesis the Infinite CREATOR ascended on another and higher Throne- the Throne of Mercy, Compassion and Forgiveness.
+At that point He is LORD.

 Pious people would avoid mentioning even the substitute LORD for YHVH and would say instead “The Name” or HaSheM.

-The term YHVH is ALWAYS translated in English as LORD, never as GOD
+The term Y*H*V*H is ALWAYS translated in English as LORD, never as GOD